90dy/protoc-gen-hbs/README.md

 * Simple and understable templates
 * Less configs as possible
-* Knowing how protobuf descriptors are structured is useless
+* Knowing how protobuf descriptors are structured must be useless
 * Make protobuf developpers happy :smile:

 ## Installation